Subscribe to updates

 Code of Conduct Complaints Update

-The Localism Act 2011 is a piece of UK legislation that devolved more power to local communities and individuals.
-Section 27 specifically places a duty on local authorities to promote and maintain high standards of conduct by their councillors. ↩
+1. The Localism Act 2011 is a piece of UK legislation that devolved more power from central government to local authorities and individuals.
+Section 27 specifically places a duty on local authorities to promote and maintain high standards of conduct by their members.

 Attendees